laurendorman/sparkbox-apprenticeship-journal/journal-entries/week-1.md

 Drew helped with my serve, which in turn helped with my over all playing capabilities.
 I can get extremely competitive when it comes to any type of game, so I'm sure volleypong will be no different.

 ## The Ever So Glorious Food
 I had no idea what I was getting myself into.
 Friday lunches are served up family style and the food is amazing.
 How can you top grilled chicken and steak, a baked potato bar, asparagus, salad and sweets?
-The catch is that *we'll* have to top it from here on out.
+The catch is that *we'll* have to top it from here on out (we'll be assisting with Friday lunches).

-Dan, Kasey and I have created a calendar where we've scheduled out our desert and meal plan rotation, although we all plan to share Friday's duties of cooking and cleaning.
+Dan, Kasey and I have created a calendar where we've scheduled out our dessert and meal plan rotation, although we all plan to share Friday's duties of cooking and cleaning.
 I look forward to seeing what meal ideas brew from it and showing off my kitchen skills.

 ## Closing Remarks
 It's a great feeling to wake up in the morning and feel excitement for what lies ahead.
 Everyday before I walk into the Sparkbox office I get this feeling.
 I am both nervous and determined.
 This journey isn't for the faint of heart and I am gaining confidence the more I learn.